 Number 5 – Gene Woodling

-His four year record as a Dodger starter was 41-46 with an ERA of 3.45.
-He uses four pitches, the best of which is his fastball, which he can crank up to 97 mph when necessary.
-He has decent control but he also has had some arm issues.
-I’m also more than a bit concerned that he will surrender to many home runs to that short right field gap in Yankee Stadium and his ERA facing lineups that include a DH in place of a pitcher will climb into the high fours.
+Kuroda uses four pitches, the best of which is his fastball, which he can crank up to 97 mph when necessary.
+He has decent control but he also gets into stretches when he will surrender too many home runs to that short right field porch in Yankee Stadium and his ERA suffers as a result.

 He may have been a member of perhaps the most famous Yankee team in history, but even the most diehard and long time Bronx Bomber fans have probably never heard of Julie Wera.
 He was a reserve third baseman on the 1927 Murderers’ Row team and his $2,400 salary made him the lowest paid player on that great squad’s roster.
 Wera was just 5 feet 8 inches tall and when 5 foot 6 inch Manager, Miller Huggins got his first look at his rookie third baseman during the Yankees’ 1927 spring training season, he took an immediate liking to him.
 In fact, according to a March, 1927 New York Times article, the usually tight-lipped Huggins told every sports writer in that camp that Vera was one of the most impressive rookie players he had seen come up from New York’s farm system in “quite a while.”